rowena-hutchins/brisbane-property/README.md

 ### How to Run

 1. Clone the repository.
+2. Copy 'Listings.csv' file to same location.
-2. Open `BrisbaneAirbnbPropertyAnalysis.Rmd` in RStudio.
+3. Open `BrisbaneAirbnbPropertyAnalysis.Rmd` in RStudio.
-3. Render the document to see the analysis.
+4. Render the document to see the analysis.